-- Open drain for wired-or connections

-- Interrupt inputs with glitch filtering
+- Open drain for wired-or connections - Interrupt inputs with glitch filtering

-- The output slew rate control

 This section lists and describes the signals that do connect off-chip.

 Table 2-1 shows all the pins and their functions that are controlled by the Port Integration Module.